hananinas/chitty-chat/README.md

 2. Run `go mod download` to download the project dependencies.
 3. Run `go build` to build the project.

-### Prerequisites

-You need to have go installed on your computer to run this project But with the executable you can just run it.

 ### Installation Steps